StellaZare/CityAverage/README.md

 ## Single vs. Multithreaded Processing
 When ./averageCities is run as a single threaded process each file is opened, read and data printed before the next file is processed. alternatively when ./averageCities is run as a multithreaded process each file is processed in an individual thread; meaning all 10 files are read in parallel but they each wait for their turn to enter their critical sections by acuiring the mutex.
+We can also observe the order in which the cities print their output in the multithreaded process can vary as threads may access the mutex in any order.

+We can validate the threading is being done correctly by comparing the output data generated with a single threaded process with that of the multithread process.
+In this case we see that the min temp, max temp, average and number of entries is the same.

 By tracking the number of clock cycles we can compare the efficently of both approaches.
 ```C